 Your initial Target CPA must be based on your actual 30-day average CPA, set 10-20% ABOVE that number.

 Not what you want to pay.
 Not what your competitor pays.
-Not what Google recommends.
+Not what Google's recommendation engine spits out.
 Your actual, historical, verified cost per acquisition.

 Step-by-Step Process